jasondotparse/fastapi-react-starter/readme.md

 * Allow the customer to edit any individiual dialog turn, not just add new ones to the end of the Conversation.
 * Back story customization: Instead of hard coding agents to be fantasy characters, allow the user to provide the "setting" in which the characters are generated, or furthermore, allow users to write their own agent backstories / descriptions.
 * The back end logic for AI orchestration could be implemented in LangGraph, providing a neat node+edge-based agent communication paradigm, and allowing for easy extensibility with Tool Use.
-* Deploy the back end to a serverless function such as AWS Lambda, gated behind an AWS API Gateway, such that the web app could be accessed without needing a locally running instance of the server.
+* Deploy the back end to a serverless function such as AWS Lambda, gated behind an AWS API Gateway, such that the web app could be accessed without requiring a locally running instance of the server.
 This would require only light refactoring of the service logic, since it was designed to be fully stateless.
 The web UI could be deployed by vending its web asset bundle via a simple AWS S3 bucket + Cloudfront CDN configuration.
 * Allow for infinite conversation dialog turn length: instead of passing the entire conversation history in the CHAI API, only pass the most recent X number of dialog turns, such that the context window is never reached.
 To do this in such a way that characters don't "forget" about dialog turns outside their context window, prompt compression could be done via recursive summarization.

 ## Appendix